nokia/OSSMediator/OSSMediatorCollector/README.md

 PM / FM data collection by collector is performed using REST interface at regular intervals based on configuration.

-* To collect PM / FM data, it is required to modify conf.json configuration file in "resource" directory as shown in the example.
+* To collect PM / FM data, it is required to modify `conf.json` configuration file in `resource` directory as shown in the example.

 ````json
 {